 While offering a remote work option improves employee satisfaction and company productivity, employers must devise a strategy to eliminate confusion, mitigate risk, and ensure long-term success.

-Management must clarify their expectations with the entire team, create a communication plan, help establish individual routines, set up mobile workspaces, and ensure safety and data security for all team members.
+Management must clarify their expectations with all virtual employees, create a communication plan, help establish individual routines, set up mobile workspaces, and ensure safety and data security for all team members.

 Below, we discuss each aspect of a remote work strategy in detail.